 Discover life above and below decks on King Henry VIII’s favourite warship.
 Handle a wide range of replica artefacts to investigate how differently the officers and crew lived, worked and played at sea.
 Dressing up for all with our replica Tudor clothing – bring the camera for a brilliant photo opportunity for the whole class!

-Work with real and replica artefacts to investigate Tudor materials and their properties.
+Work with real and replica artefacts to investigate Tudor materials, focusing on the properties of materials.
 Were they fit for purpose?
-How do they compare with modern materials?
+How do they compare with modern materials, particularly plastic?
 Use digital microscopes to compare sample materials and see them in high definition to find out more about their properties and how they are conserved in the museum

 Dispel some of those myths about Tudor life.
 Are we fitter and healthier than our Tudor ancestors?
 A series of activities looking at diet and fitness via our skeletons, food and exercise is designed to answer this question.
 Handle replica artefacts to understand the impact of lifestyle on the officers and crew of the Mary Rose.

 Key Stage 3 & 4: Secondary School Programme

 Why did the Mary Rose sink and why is she so significant?
 Engage in a genuine debate comparing conflicting primary sources on the sinking of the ship before voting for the most likely theory.
 Try to identify mystery replica artefacts.
 What does this amazing collection reveal about Tudor life?